The Fray

-The Fray's mood has been described as austere, theatrical, cathartic, poignant, and ethereal; their lyrical content contains themes of tribulation, yearning, regret, and angst.
-The band's use of the piano as the lead instrument in their music has led critics to compare the band with English, piano-driven bands such as Coldplay and Keane.
+The Fray's mood has been described as austere, theatrical, cinematic, poignant, and ethereal; their lyrical content is based around introspection, with themes of yearning, regret, and angst.
+The band's use of the piano as the lead instrument in their music has led critics to compare the band with similar British bands such as Coldplay and Keane.
 The band lists its influences as Counting Crows, Better Than Ezra, and U2.